Kiuwan logo

 App Security Is Reputation Security

-According to a 2023 report by IBM, the average data breach cost has risen 15% over the last three years to a staggering 4.45 million US dollars.
-As a result, 51% of companies have increased their app security investments, realizing the urgent need to minimize the risk of a potential breach.
+According to a report by IBM, the average data breach cost is a staggering $4.88 million US dollars.
+As a result, more than 50% of companies have increased their app security investments, realizing the urgent need to minimize the risk of a potential breach.
 Failure to invest in cybersecurity can increase the likelihood of experiencing negative consequences of cybercrime attacks, such as data loss, data theft, lawsuits, and fines, which can be very expensive.

 While the financial risks of a data breach are high, the reputation risks are even worse.
 Companies that fail to invest in cybersecurity and fall victim to hacking may never regain the trust of consumers and business partners, resulting in a lower bottom line.
 Read on to learn more about the companies that never recovered from data breaches, how data breaches affect perceptions, and how Kiuwan can help protect your company from threat actors.